theyo-tester/automount-pve/README.md

 # Install
 - Clone/Download this repo to your machine.
 Go inside the folder.
 - run `./installAutoMount.sh`   This will copy the needed files to the right folders and reload systemd.
+- *!!* make sure you also install the 'ntfs-3g' package, if you will mount ntfs drives.
+Otherwise your drive will be mounted read/only without any warning!
 - Test: Plug in a usb memory and check the /mnt/auto folder for further subdirectories. /mnt/auto will be automatically, created as soon some partition can be mounted there.

 ## Important notes